numpy/numpy/doc/neps/roadmap.rst

   ``latin1``)
 - A unit dtype

-We further plan to extend the new API around ufuncs as the needs arise.
+We further plan to extend the ufunc C API as needs arise.
 One possibility here is creating a new, more powerful, API to allow hooking into existing NumPy ufunc implementations.